USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 1. provide explicit descriptions attached to each ASC software portfolio library describing if said library can be cloud enabled and if the library has been cloud enabled.
     - Projects using this capability: All users and developers and the bringing the lifecycles into alignment with expectations supports everyone.
     - Supporting community policy and finding documents:
-      - OMB M-16-21 5.2.D & 5.2.F: COmmunity engagement and project documentation require descriptions of project status and agency engagement levels.
+      - OMB M-16-21 5.2.D & 5.2.F: Community engagement and project documentation require descriptions of project status and agency engagement levels.

 ##### In the next five years, the ASC software portfolio could:
 1. develop a accessible cloud ISIS with HTTP(S) access to ISIS applications demonstrating an ISIS as a service (SaaS) solution.
 Initially private and then possibly publicly accessible.